 was established to improve scientific and technical education by

-providing support for teachers and organizations involved in science
+providing support for organizations involved in science

 and mathematics education, and for students studying science,